merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![phylogenomics](images/phylogenomics-manual-mode-text.png)](images/phylogenomics-manual-mode-text.png){:.center-img .width-50}

-We can do much more with this phylogenomic tree of our {% include ARTIFACT name="bin" text="bins" %} than visualizing it in manual mode.
+We can do much more with this phylogenomic tree of our bins than visualizing it in manual mode.

-For instance, we could use it immediately to organize our {% include ARTIFACT name="bin" text="bins" %} in our {% include ARTIFACT name="collection" %} while showing their distribution across samples.
+For instance, we could use it immediately to organize our bins in our collection while showing their distribution across samples.

 ``` bash
 anvi-interactive -p PROFILE.db \